 What is undisputed – of all the wealthy investors of that era, the one name surviving 200 years as a modern household synonym for massive wealth is “Rothschild.”

-Buying low isn't easy.
 It means going against the crowd.
-But it you think that's hard, try selling high, when everything looks just great, before blood runs in the streets.
+But if you think that's hard, try selling high, when everything looks just great, before blood runs in the streets.
 Either strategy makes you a “contrarian,” which means your intellect has overcome the emotional clutches of fear and greed.

 We know today the stock and bond markets have been stitched together and driven higher by free money from central banks funneled to Wall Street, all in a government effort to make the economy seem healthy when it's not.